-There are a lot of features that are built into this product that elevates its status in the usb audio interface market.
+There are a lot of features that are built into the Scarlett 2i2 that elevates its status in the USB audio interface market.

 It offers a system that doesn’t run heavy on your CPU and is fitted with the illustrious Focusrite preamps.
-All of that combines to give you a high-quality sound for a very budget-friendly price tag.
+All of that combines to give you a high-quality sound for a very budget-friendly, entry-level price tag.

-This model does suffer from a few design flaws that can be detrimental to your production quality.
+The Scarlett 2i2 does suffer from a few design flaws that can be detrimental to your high-quality audio production quality.